tasoslio/Operations-Research/README.md

 ##  :wrench: Development
-The files of the assignment were created with conda 4.10.1.
+The files of the assignment were created with conda 4.10.1 and gurobipy 9.1.2.

 ## :question: FAQ
 If there are any questions, create an issue in this repository.